 Once made, fig syrup is shelf stable.
 I’ve kept it in the pantry for more than a year.

-Another great use for lots of figs is to make fig jam.
-My rendition uses a bit of ouzo for a Greek touch.
+Another great use for lots of figs is to make fig bread or fig jam.
+My jam uses a bit of ouzo for a Greek touch.